cdktf/cdktf-provider-datadog/docs/authnMapping.python.md

 The ID of a role to attach to all users with the corresponding key and value.

+Cannot be used in conjunction with `team`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.39.0/docs/resources/authn_mapping#role AuthnMapping#role}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.40.0/docs/resources/authn_mapping#role AuthnMapping#role}

 ---